View our list of providers below, click 'Learn More' to find out additional information about them.

 MA, LPC, NCC

-Jermaine Watson Sr, NCC, MA, LPC is a Licensed Professional Counselor specialized in providing therapeutic services to adolescent and adult individuals.
-Jermaine utilizes a cognitive behavioral, solution focused, and choice based approach in counseling.
-Jermaine is also trained in EMDR which is a trauma based approach.
-Jermaine has earned a Master of Arts in Counseling from Lindenwood University.
+Jermaine Watson Sr. LPC, NCC is a Licensed Professional Counselor specialized in providing therapeutic services to a diverse population of child, adolescent, and adult individuals.
+Jermaine utilizes a humanistic, choice-based, cognitive behavioral, dialectical behavioral, and solution focused approach in counseling.
+It is noted that Jermaine is also trained in EMDR (Eye Movement Desensitization and Reprocessing) which is a trauma-informed modality.
+Jermaine has earned a Master of Arts in Counseling from Lindenwood University in addition to a Bachelor’s of Arts in Criminal Justice From Kentucky State University.

 MA, LPC, RPT